zerstoeren/dicom-scan/README.md

-DICOM-Scan - for identifying medical imaging devices
+BETA DICOM-Scan - for identifying medical imaging devices
 ========

 Python-based DICOM scanner -- scans a bunch of computers and tries to determine if its a DICOM medical imaging device.